Your cart looks a little empty!Continue Shopping

-Serving the Perfect Glass
+Tips to Serve the Perfect Glass of Wine

 To serve sparkling wine at the ideal temperature, try popping it in the freezer for just under an hour.
 But proceed with caution and don’t forget about it.
 Any longer than an hour could cause a bubbly explosion.